exosite-garage/arduino_exosite_library/examples/ESP8266OccupancySensor/readme.md

 3. Copy the Exosite library folder to the directory sketchbook-location\"libraries".
 You should then see "File->Examples->Exosite"

+4. Comment out line 503 of Exosite.cpp in the Exosite library directory.
+This is so that this particular board will work, you can comment it back in for other projects.

-4. Open "File->Examples->arduino_exosite_library->ESP8266OccupancySensor"
+5. Open "File->Examples->arduino_exosite_library->ESP8266OccupancySensor"

-5. Sign up for a free account at https://portals.exosite.com.
+6. Sign up for a free account at https://portals.exosite.com.

-6. Go to the Devices page (https://portals.exosite.com/manage/devices) and add a device
+7. Go to the Devices page (https://portals.exosite.com/manage/devices) and add a device

 	1. Click on "+ Add Device"